Frequently Asked Questions.

 We use only kiln-dried basswood in our wooden venetian blinds.

-In the Elite range of Wooden Venetian Blinds, what are ladder tapes?
+In the Wooden Venetian Blinds, what are ladder tapes?

-Ladder Tapes are an optional extra feature available with the Elite Range of Wooden Venetian Blinds.
+Ladder Tapes are an optional extra feature available with the Wooden Venetian Blinds.
 These are colour co-ordinated or contrasting decorative fabric-tapes that run vertically down the outside of the blind instead of the more usual cords.

 Are your venetian blinds plastic; the same as I can get in my local discount store?